web-extend/web-extend/docs/guide/migration/vitesse-webext.md

 ## Updating source code

-WebExtend uses the file system to parse entry files and generates the corresponding fields for `manifest.json`.
+Bext uses the file system to parse entry files and generates the corresponding fields for `manifest.json`.
 So you don't need to define them explicitly any more.
 The main changes are as follows.

 - Generate icons: run `npx bext g icons --template ./extension/assets/icon-512.png` to generate icon files under the `src/assets` directory.
 - Change popup, options and sidepanel: remove `index.html` and rename `main.ts` to `index.ts` respectively.